yedeshamda/veroDigit_Project/README.md

-# VeroDigit Project
+# ArtiFact Project

-Welcome to the VeroDigit Project repository.
+Welcome to the ArtiFact Project repository.
 This project provides a robust implementation of a picture search system that integrates a Spring Boot backend and an Angular frontend.
 The solution fetches data from the Art Institute of Chicago's API to search for artwork based on user queries.

 ## Table of Contents